angular/angular/aio/content/guide/testing-components-scenarios.md

 #### The `tick()` function

-You do have to call [tick()](api/core/testing/tick) to advance the \(virtual\) clock.
+You do have to call [tick()](api/core/testing/tick) to advance the virtual clock.

 Calling [tick()](api/core/testing/tick) simulates the passage of time until all pending asynchronous activities finish.
 In this case, it waits for the error handler's `setTimeout()`.

-The [tick()](api/core/testing/tick) function accepts milliseconds and tickOptions as parameters, the millisecond \(defaults to 0 if not provided\) parameter represents how much the virtual clock advances.
+The [tick()](api/core/testing/tick) function accepts `millis` and `tickOptions` as parameters.
+The `millis` parameter specifies how much the virtual clock advances and defaults to `0` if not provided.
 For example, if you have a `setTimeout(fn, 100)` in a `fakeAsync()` test, you need to use `tick(100)` to trigger the fn callback.
-The tickOptions is an optional parameter with a property called `processNewMacroTasksSynchronously` \(defaults to true\) that represents whether to invoke new generated macro tasks when ticking.
+The optional `tickOptions` parameter has a property named `processNewMacroTasksSynchronously`.
+The `processNewMacroTasksSynchronously` property represents whether to invoke new generated macro tasks when ticking and defaults to `true`.

 <code-example path="testing/src/app/demo/async-helper.spec.ts" region="fake-async-test-tick"></code-example>